 FAQs

 Ans: – It is the process of removing the personal data of patients from a medical record.
-Medical data de-identification is done to make datasets research-friendly.
+Consequently, medical data de-identification is done to make datasets research-friendly.

 Ans: – Medical data de-identification is important as it makes datasets available for researchers.
 Also, it restricts the mapping of individuals from medical datasets.